(U.S.) Memorial Day Office Closing

 Interested candidates are encouraged to review the FAQ for answers and more information.Read Our FAQ

 328 Theta members and one college chapter received over $893,000 in grant and scholarship funding last year!
 We invite you to join us in applauding these recipients on their accomplishments.

 Theta Foundation takes pride and believes in the possibility and opportunities Kappa Alpha Theta offers each member, which is why our annual grant to the Fraternity for educational, leadership, and charitable programming is one of our highest priorities.
 These programs not only have the potential to reach every member of the Fraternity, but they also have the potential to reach well beyond Theta.

 Documenting Theta history within broader social and historical contexts, the Fraternity’s archival collection enriches the study of women’s history through its exploration of the culture and values of college women and college-educated women.
-Theta Foundation grant funding supports the staff archivist’s efforts to bring awareness to the general public about the Fraternity’s collection through membership in professional organizations and associations, including the National Women’s History Museum, the National Women’s History Project, and the Society of American Archivists.
+Theta Foundation grant funding supports the staff archivist’s efforts to bring awareness to the general public about the Fraternity’s collection through membership in professional organizations and associations, including the Society of American Archivists, the American Association of State and Local History (AASLH), and the Indiana Historical Society (IHS).